ahorner1117/ahorner1117/README.md

 <img src="https://eastcontinentalgems.com/cdn/shop/files/Group_8.svg?v=1730335600&width=200" alt="East Continental Gems Logo" width="160" />

 For East Continental Gems—the only company certified to sell authentic gemstones that are certified and authenticated by Marvel—I inherited a struggling e-commerce site with a conversion rate of just 0.02%.
-I redesigned the entire site, implemented SEO improvements, and integrated analytics tools, resulting in a significant increase in sales and engagement.
+I redesigned the entire site, implemented SEO improvements, and integrated analytics tools, resulting in over 900% increase in conversion rates.

 ---